-- With prior UN approval, Member States providing military and/or police personnel to UN Missions may augment those personnel with a National Support Element - A National Support Element includes personnel and equipment in addition to those agreed to by the UN and Member State under the terms of the applicable MOU, and/or as described in the Statement of Unit or Force Requirement for the specific field Mission - As this augmentation is over and above UN requirements, the UN offers no reimbursement or financial liability for National Support Element costs, rotation or self-sustainment - Nonetheless, for purposes of legal status, National Support Element personnel are considered part of the Member State's military or police unit contingent - The total personnel strength of the National Support Element will be specified in the applicable MOU between the UN and Member State, and shall be reasonably proportionate to the strength of the contingent
+With prior UN approval, Member States providing military and/or police personnel to UN Missions may augment those personnel with a National Support Element.
+Member States may choose to organize National Support Elements to provide their deployed contingents administrative and logistical services with national standards of support that may exceed or differ from the stated UN requirement.
+A National Support Element includes personnel and equipment in addition to those agreed to by the UN and Member State under the terms of the applicable MOU, and/or as described in the Statement of Unit or Force Requirement for the specific field Mission.

+As this augmentation is over and above UN requirements, the UN offers no reimbursement or financial liability for National Support Element costs, deployment, rotation or self-sustainment.
+Nonetheless, for purposes of legal status, National Support Element personnel are considered part of the Member State's military or police unit contingent.
+The total personnel strength of the National Support Element may be specified in the remarks of the applicable MOU between the UN and Member State, and shall be reasonably proportionate to the strength of the contingent.